Technology

 Icon-Quiz-Small Created with Sketch.
 Windows 10 Administration & PowerShell Scripting

-This course introduces the skills and knowledge necessary to install, configure, administer, and support Microsoft Windows 10.
-In addition, you will learn about the various tools for administering, configuring, and troubleshooting Windows 10, as well as how to deploy and upgrade to Windows 10, configure disks, users, drivers, printers, network interfaces and security.
-The course also introduces students to the structure, function, and usage of Windows PowerShell for Windows administration.
-Students will learn how to use PowerShell to perform key system tasks as well as how to create and modify existing PowerShell scripts to automate system administration and provide reports.
+A secure infrastructure starts with a properly configured operating system.
+In this course you will learn about the various tolls for administering, configuring, securing, and troubleshooting Windows 10, as well as how to deploy and upgrade to Windows 10 from legacy systems.
+Among other topics, you will learn how to properly configure disks, printers, and network interfaces, as well as how to properly secure Windows with users, groups, and file security.
+The course also introduces students to Microsoft’s powerful scripting language: PowerShell, which can be leveraged to automate and streamline key system tasks and produce critical reports.
 This course is a prerequisite for all other Microsoft courses and covers the material tested on the MD-100 and MD-101 certification exams required to obtain the Modern Desktop Administrator Associate (MDAA) designation.

 Admission Requirements